Hypocisy/RPGCoreV3-Chinese-wiki/Combat:-Hardcoded.md

 ## Autotagging Behaviour

-RPGCore will manually add tags to the damage inflicted, which is related to the entity tags defined by the [[EntityModule: Creatures]] - all permutations are generated based on who is the attacker and defender.
+RPGCore will manually add tags to the damage inflicted, which is related to the entity tags defined by the [[Entities: Creatures]] - all permutations are generated based on who is the attacker and defender.
 Note that players only have one tag, being "PLAYER" - beneath is a table showing which auto-tags would be generated in a given case.

 > Attacker: [PLAYER]
 > Defender: [SKELETON, DAMNED, EMPIRE, CHAOS_MONSTER, WARRIOR]